DavidSamuelssonNI/LinuxRT/c/CAN/example/readme.md

 # XNET C-code example

-This examples starts and listens on CAN frames.It uses the shared library libnixnet.so and nixnet.h For API help, see section NI-XNET API for C in document NI-XNET Hardware and software help.
+This example starts and listens on CAN frames.
+It uses the shared library libnixnet.so and nixnet.h For API help, see section NI-XNET API for C in document NI-XNET Hardware and software help.

 ## Example usage